 Serving Brentwood, Belle Meade and Green Hills Areas of Nashville TN

 If you suffer from severe headaches that occur on a regular or frequent basis, you likely have been seeking relief for this malady.
 Perhaps another medical professional has diagnosed your headaches as migraines, or headaches of migraine-like intensity.
 Your doctor may have provided multiple descriptions of what is causing your pain, and even prescribed you multiple medicines to manage these headaches and their intensity.
 However, have you found that these medications only reduce the intensity of the symptoms of the headaches and do nothing to diminish their frequency?
-If so, your headaches could be the result of a case of temporomandibular joint disorder (TMJ), and a neuromuscular dentist evaluate your condition as soon as possible.
+If so, your headaches could be the result of a case of temporomandibular joint disorder (TMJ), and a physiological dentist in Nashville should evaluate your condition as soon as possible.

 The link between TMJ and headaches is a complicated topic—as evidenced by the fact these headaches often are misdiagnosed as migraines.
 (Click here to learn more about the difference between TMJ headaches and migraine headaches).

 The following information on this page has been found to be beneficial in explaining how TMJ causes headaches.
-That said, many patients have a better grasp of this topic after meeting face-to-face with a neuromuscular dentist, who has a unique skill set to diagnose and treat TMJ and the symptoms it causes.
+That said, many patients have a better grasp of this topic after meeting face-to-face with a physiological dentist, who has a unique skill set to diagnose and treat TMJ and the symptoms it causes.
 If you would like one of these consultations, call the office of Devine Dentistry today to schedule your appointment.

 TMJ and headaches